Table of Contents

-- The accused did not reasonably believe that the complainant consented to the touching.
+(d) A does not reasonably believe that B consents to the touching.

 Like all sexual offences, It is a very serious offence.
 Anything that you say in a police interview or to anyone else can potentially have consequences for the further conduct of your case.

 It’s very important to get advice from an experienced Melbourne sexual assault lawyer.
 The earlier, the better.
 This can help you develop an effective strategy.